stack-auth/stack/docs/docs/02-customization/03-custom-components.md

 }
 ```

-Then you can pass the custom button to the `StackUIProvider` (if you followed the get started guide, you can find it in your `layout.tsx` file) as follows:
+Then you can pass the custom button to the `StackTheme` (if you followed the get started guide, you can find it in your `layout.tsx` file) as follows:

 ```jsx
 //...